Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Introduction

+In this light, the aim of this article is to introduce and initiate the study of zeta functions enumerating subalgebras or ideals of various $\Fp$-Lie algebras.

-This article concerns the following variations of $\zeta_{L(\Zp)}^{*}(s)$.
-Let $L(\Fp)=L\tensor\Fp$ be an $\Fp$-algebra additively isomorphic to $\Fp^n$.
-One analogously defines the \textit{(subalgebra or ideal) zeta functions of $\Fp$-algebras} as a finite Dirichlet polynomial
+Let $\Fq$ denote a finite field on $q=p^r$ elements, where $p$ is a prime, and let $A$ denote the $\Fq$-algebra, additively isomorphic to $\Fq^{n}$.
+One can analogously define the \textit{(subalgebra or ideal) zeta functions of $\Fq$-algebras} as a finite Dirichlet polynomial